-As you can see zero waste hair spray is not just a quick solution to frizzy hair, nor is it intended solely for a finishing touch.
+As you can see, zero-waste hair spray is not just a quick solution to frizzy hair, nor is it intended solely for a finishing touch.
 It is truly a multipurpose clean beauty tool!
-Once you mix up a bottle of this DIY hair spray is you’ll be cursing yourself for not trying it sooner.
+Once you mix up a bottle of this DIY hair spray, you’ll be cursing yourself for not trying it sooner.

 P.S.
 Do you have a styling tip for hair spray?
 Drop it in the comments below and share your clean beauty DIYs with us #lifenrefleciton on Instagram.